 Think of advertising.
 What does that look like to you?
-It is everywhere in your day-to-day life, it is in: television/streaming services such as Netflix, social media, radio, pamphlets delivered to your mailbox/digital newsletters letting you know about the latest offer, but there’s another marketing tool that has grown increasingly competitive.
+It is everywhere in your day-to-day life, it is in: television and streaming services such as Netflix, social media, radio, pamphlets delivered to your mailbox and digital newsletters letting you know about the latest offer, but there’s another marketing tool that has grown increasingly competitive.

 While the traditional consumer may no longer look at a traditional billboard with the same eyes as they did a few decades ago (design trends change with time), they still represent important advertising space that directly speaks to your future clients.